top of page

 9. AOEC and its excellent facilities have been used as a centre for resilience during Covid and in the past during island emergencies.
 It is ideally suited and placed to be a headquarters for coordinating and planning action during times of trouble.

-12. NAC Community Wealth Building policy would be broken if NAC decide to close AOEC as this would mean schools would have to pay double the cost and spend those funds in an area outwith North Ayrshire.
+12. NAC Community Wealth Building policy would be broken as this would mean schools would have to pay double the cost and spend those funds in an area outwith North Ayrshire.
+If NAC decide to close AOEC.

 • Facebook